freekv/jpip.js/README.md

 This is work in progress.
 Currently works with Chrome, Safari and Firefox.
 It is not possible to use multiple browser tabs in Chrome currently.
+A live example for testing can be found [here](http://swhv.oma.be/jpipjpxtests/jpip.js/examples/webgl.html).